-The environmental factors ch ecked l below would be potentially si gnifican t impacts affected by this project.
-Aesthetics Greenhouse Gas Emissions \boxtimes Public Services \boxtimes Agriculture/Forestry Hazards/Hazardous Material s 🖂 Recreation Air Quality Hydrology/Water Quality Transportation Biological Resources Land Use/Planning Tribal Cultural Resources Cultural Resources Mineral Resources \boxtimes Utilities/Services Energy Noise \boxtimes Wildfire Geology/Soils Population/Housing Mandatory Findings of Significance TERMINATION: (To be the basis of this initial eva pleted by the Lead Departmen nt.)
-I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
-I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared.
-I find that the proposed project MAY have a significant effect on the environment, and a ENVIRONMENTAL IMPACT REPORT is required. unless mitigated" imp in an earlier documen measures based on the act or t purs n the environment, but at least uant to applicable legal standar dier analysis as described on a one effords, and attached nt impact" or "potentially significant ect 1) has been adequately analyzed 2) has been addressed by mitigation sheets.
-An ENVIRONMENTAL ts that remain to be addressed.
-I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
-1 my homas 4/28/2022 Sign nature (Prepared by) Da te Mi KIm 4/28/2 022 Signature (Approved by) Da te
+The environmental factors ch eckec l below would be potentially sig nifican t impacts affected by this project.
+Aesthetics Greenhouse Gas Emissions \boxtimes Public Services \boxtimes Agriculture/Forestry Hazards/Hazardous Materials Recreation Air Quality Hydrology/Water Quality Transportation Biological Resources Land Use/Planning Tribal Cultural Resources Cultural Resources Mineral Resources Utilities/Services Energy \boxtimes Noise Wildfire Geology/Soils Population/Housing Mandatory Findings of Significance TERMINATION: (To be the basis of this initial eva pleted by the Lead Department on: .) roject COULD NOT have a się TON will be prepared. gnifican t effect on the environment, and a will not be a significar it effe in the p at effect on the environment, there project have been made by or agreed CLARATION will be prepared.
+1 1 project MAY have a signific PACT REPORT is required. ant eff fect on the environment, and an unless mitigated" imp in an earlier documen measures based on the pact of t purs he ear n the environment, but at least of uant to applicable legal standard one efforts, and a nt impact" or "potentially significant ect 1) has been adequately analyzed 2) has been addressed by mitigation sheets.
+An ENVIRONMENTAL ts that remain to be addressed. all potentially signification DECLARATION put to that earlier EIR or 1 ant ef rsuan NEG fects (a) have been analyzed add t to applicable standards, and (b equately) have l uding ro effect on the environment, because y in an earlier EIR or NEGATIVE been avoided or mitigated pursuant evisions or mitigation measures that ed.
+1 mm homas - 1/28/2022 Sign nature (Prepared by) Date 2 Mi KIm 4/28/2 022 Sign nature (Approved by) Date